ssadedin/bpipe/docs/Guides/JMS.md

 a Java object structure (Map, List, etc).
 The transform needs to produce a Map / List structure identical to the JSON format of the standard message, however it is defined using Groovy code.

+## Monitoring Status - Ping Message

+The Bpipe agent recognises a special message where the body is composed only of the word `ping`.
+When this message is received, it will respond by sending a message to the queue specified in the `JMSReplyTo` or `reply-to` header.
+This message will have a JSON body containing information about the agent, and receiving it can be used to confirm that the agent is alive and processing messages.